ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 If any errors occur while running the job, you can view the logs in the `testjob-<jobid>-stderr.log`, and any text output can be found in `testjob-<jobid>-stdout.log`, as described by the shell script.
 This is useful for debugging any issues with your job.

-## Interactive SLURM Sessions
+## Interactive Slurm Sessions

 An interactive session allows you to connect to a computing node and work on that node directly.
 There are several ways to use an interactive session on Ilifu.
 If you need to do work that you would normally do on a dedicated node, without waiting in the queue, the simplest option is to use the `sinteractive` command.
 To use `sinteractive`, please see the Interactive Session Quick Start section below.

-For more sophisticated interactive usage, the `srun` command accomodates a variety of modes and options.
+For more sophisticated interactive usage, the `srun` command accommodates a variety of modes and options.
 See the Interactive Session Features section below for common features of the `srun` command.

 Please note the following before starting an interactive job: